 Research Cores First Financials Workshop – Covid Edition / March 23 & 25, 2021

 Research core managers and leads are invited to the Research Cores First Financials Workshop, a two-part online business-basics class March 23 and March 25, 2021 from 10:00 am – 12:00 pm.
 The workshop is sponsored by the Office of Campus Research Cores and Madison Budget Office.
-Please register as space is limited.
+Registration is closed.

 To provide the business managers of research cores and shared resources the knowledge, skills and tools to implement sustainable and compliant financial practices in core operations, with a focus on evaluating Covid impacts on revenues and expenses, modeling deficit recovery options, and developing 3-year strategic plans.

 Upon completion of the training module, research core managers will:

 › understand the university, state, and federal compliance environment affecting business operations

 › know the defining features of OMB Uniform Guidance and evaluate adherence

 › identify major expenses associated with cores and document respective actual expenses